DeflatedPickle/uwu/README.md

 Files should be formatted with tabs, which should be as wide as four spaces.

 ### Comments
+Comments should not come after syntax that creates a block.
+Either they are placed before the block, to describe it.
+Or placed inside the block, to describe other lines.
 #### Inline
 Inline comments should start at the current tab level if they are the only thing on the line;
 ```kotlin